How we taught ChatGPT to fool AI detection tools

 In our control, Originality.AI appeared to have the most confidence with near-perfect precision, but it’s now the furthest from correct.
 With only 1% of wiggle room for error, the tool believes a human wrote our ChatGPT word salad.

-As noted, GPT Radar provided inspiration for breaking the AI detection tools used in this experiment, and it remains correct in assuming this is AI-generated content.
+As noted, GPT Radar inspired breaking the AI detection tools used in this experiment, and it remains correct to assume this is AI-generated content.
 However, its analysis is conflicting.
 Coming in at 52% accuracy, we tipped the scales closer toward this tool believing the copy was human-written.

 It’s interesting that at least one tool, GPT Radar, predicted that an AI wrote this convoluted content.
 However, that same tool actually hinders itself by providing too much information in its analysis.
 It highlights specific words that it believes were written by a human, which allows for simple adjustments to completely thwart its score.